 Ld understands several flag arguments which are written preceded by a '-'.
-Except for -l, they should appear before the file names.
+Except for -1, they should appear before the file names.

 - -s 'squash' the output, that is, remove the symbol table and relocation bits to save space (but impair the usefulness of the debugger).
 This information can also be removed by strip. - -u take the following argument as a symbol and enter it as undefined in the symbol table.
-This is useful for loading wholly from a library, since initially the symbol table is empty and an unresolved reference is needed to force the loading of the first routine. - -1 This option is an abbreviation for a library name. -1 alone stands for '/lib/liba.a', which is the standard system library for assembly language programs. -1x stands for '/lib/libx.a' where x is any character.
-There are libraries for Fortran (x = f), and C (x = c).
-A library is searched when its name is encountered, so the placement of a -1 is significant. - $-\mathbf{x}$ do not preserve local (non-.globl) symbols in the output symbol table; only enter external symbols.
+This is useful for loading wholly from a library, since initially the symbol table is empty and an unresolved reference is needed to force the loading of the first routine. - -l This option is an abbreviation for a library name. -l alone stands for '/lib/liba.a', which is the standard system library for assembly language programs. -lx stands for '/lib/libx.a' where x is any character.
+A library is searched when its name is encountered, so the placement of a -l is significant. - -x do not preserve local (non-.globl) symbols in the output symbol table; only enter external symbols.
 This option saves some space in the output file. - -r generate relocation bits in the output file so that it can be the subject of another ld run.
 This flag also prevents final definitions from being given to common symbols. - -d force definition of common storage even if the -r flag is present (used for reloc (VIII)). - -n Arrange that when the output file is executed, the text portion will be read-only and shared among all users executing the file.
 This involves moving the data areas up the the first possible 4K word boundary following the end of the text.